Download FAQ for iTunes AppleScripts

 If you want an AppleScript for iTunes to be available for all user accounts on your machine you'll install it once in the "Scripts" folder located in your [startup disk]/Library/iTunes/ folder.
 This Library folder is often called the local Library folder.
 If there is no "iTunes" folder or "Scripts" folder in the [startup disk]/Library/ folder then create them.
 (NOTE: see the addendum just below about clean installations of macOS 10.12 and later.)

 • Single User

 To make an AppleScript accessible for just a single user then you'll install it in the "Scripts" folder in that user's [username]/Library/iTunes/ folder.
 The user Library folder is hidden by default.
 One way to make it visible is to press and hold the Option key on your keyboard and select Go > Library from the Finder.
-(See this Macworld article describing how to keep the Library folder visible.)
-When the user Library is visible, navigate to the "iTunes" folder it contains.
-If there is no "Scripts" folder in the [username]/Library/iTunes/ folder then create them.
+If there is no "iTunes" folder or "Scripts" folder in the [username]/Library/ folder then create them.
 (NOTE: see the addendum just below about clean installations of macOS 10.12 and later.)